Former State Department aide arrested in connection with Capitol riot

 A former State Department aide during the Trump administration has been arrested in connection with the pro-Trump riot at the U.S. Capitol, according to an FBI spokesperson and documents.

-Federico Klein was arrested Thursday by the FBI in Virginia, but the agency would not discuss the charges or the case, and court documents did not appear to be online.
+Federico Klein was arrested Thursday in Virginia, an FBI spokesperson said.
+The FBI would not discuss the case, and court documents did not appear to be online.

+But documents obtained by NBC News allege that a man later identified as Klein was seen on video assaulting Washington, D.C., police officers and U.S. Capitol Police officers.

+The FBI says in court documents that Klein can be seen resisting officers, attempting to take items from them, and assaulting them with a riot shield.
+The documents allege he “violently shoved the shield into an officer’s body in an attempt to breach the police line."

 Politico first reported the arrest.